S1DD/S1DD/README.md

 ## 🧑‍💻 About Me

-I'm S1DD, a passionate software engineer and fullstack developer from South Africa that is constantly exploring new technologies and building impactful projects.
+<p>I'm S1DD, a passionate software engineer and fullstack developer from South Africa that is constantly exploring new technologies and building impactful projects.
 From backend APIs to full-stack apps, I love turning ideas into reality and solving real-world challenges.
-I learn best either by diving head first and figuring things out as i go or by collaborating with others who are more knowledgable than me.
+I learn best either by diving head first and figuring things out as i go or by collaborating with others who are more knowledgable than me.</p>

 ---